TheAssassin/mediaplayer-setup/Amlogic-based/Tanix TX92/README.md

 ## dtb

 The box is apparently available in different memory configurations, e.g., 2/16 GB.
 So far it is not clear which dtb is 100% working.
 Using `meson-gxm-q200.dtb` the system boots but WLAN and Bluetooth are not working.

+## Running Armbian

+@150balbes "Single Armbian image for RK + AML + AW" from https://forum.armbian.com/topic/12162-single-armbian-image-for-rk-aml-aw/ works on this box.
+Using `meson-gxm-q200.dtb` the system boots but WLAN and Bluetooth are not working.

+The Armbian project does not want to support TV boxes nor the "Single Armbian image for RK + AML + AW".

+So ideally we could find a way to boot Debian or Ubuntu proper without Armbian.